-Transforming North Carolina through Life Science
+Transforming North Carolina through Life Sciences

 It’s an old story – North Carolina’s economic dominance in tobacco, textiles and furniture.
 The tobacco settlement limited tobacco production.
 Technology advances helped manufacturing companies shed jobs.